bitlabstudio/django-libs/README.rst

   etc.
 * Useful shell scripts to be installed on the server for various maintenance and deployment tasks
-* Templatetag for displaying the currently selected main navigation item
 * Custom test_email_backend that sends emails to your own address no matter who the recepient is
 * Smart urlpatterns to serve static and media files when you set DEBUG=False